As this cruise begins, rumors are swirling about dramatic changes at the luxury

 Ginger Ale for the refrigerator, which is pretty much all we drink.
 This

+is what 6-star service should be about.
 It was about time for the mandatory boat drill, so we

 donned our life jackets and made our way to our muster station in the Hollywood